Organize and manage multiple Azure subscriptions

 Each management group contains one or more subscriptions.

 Azure arranges management groups in a single hierarchy.
 You define this hierarchy in your Azure Active Directory (Azure AD) tenant to align with your organization's structure and needs.
 The top level is called the root management group.
 You can define up to six levels of management groups in your hierarchy.
-Only one management group contains a subscription.
+A subscription will be a direct member of only one management group.

 Azure provides four levels of management scope: